Enad Global 7: Expansion (2017–present)

 In January 2020, Toadman Interactive announced the formation of Enad Global 7 as the parent company for Toadman Interactive (which was rebranded Toadman Studios), Sold Out, and Petrol.
 Artplant and Antimatter Games remained part of Toadman Studios.
 The move was aimed at clarifying the company's position as a holding company.
 "Enad" is a Swedish word meaning "unified" or "united".
 The reorganisation process was completed on 19 March 2020, when the entity Toadman Interactive AB was legally renamed Enad Global 7 AB and the company's ticker symbol changed to "EG7".
 In November that year, Enad Global 7 acquired two Canadian development studios: Big Blue Bubble for CA$16 million and Piranha Games for CA$31.4 million.
 In December 2020, Enad Global 7 purchased Daybreak Game Company for US$300 million.
 Enad Global 7 bought the Russian publisher Innova in February 2021.
 Sold Out rebranded as Fireshine Games in March 2022.

 In August 2021, Flodin was replaced by Ji Ham (the CEO of Daybreak) as acting CEO.
 Flodin was to stay with the company for six months.
 Fredrik Rüdén was appointed as deputy CEO and CFO, with Lönnberg now reporting to him.
 Flodin's last shareholdings were bought out by the company's executives in May 2022.
 This made Jason Epstein, Daybreak Game Company's former owner, the second-largest shareholder in Enad Global 7.
 He was named chairman of the company by August.
 As a result of the 2022 Russian invasion of Ukraine, Enad Global 7 announced its intent to divest of Innova via a management buyout valued at €32 million and plans to relocate key staff from Artplant's Russian office outside of the country.
 In September 2022, it announced that it sold Innova to Games Mobile ST for €21 million.

+In January 2025, Enad Global 7 shut down Toadman Studios (which had since returned to the Toadman Interactive name) alongside redundancies at Piranha Games.